 Dry air connections for elliptical waveguide runs should be via the air connection that is factory installed on the elliptical to waveguide transition assembly or at the transmitting device if applicable.
 Where this is not practicable, the air connection shall comply with the applicable requirements of 5-1.14.

 5-5.11.2 Purging

 Provision for purging the complete transmission line run shall be installed.
 A purge valve shall be installed at the lowest point in the transmission line adjacent to equipment it serves, where the transmission line can be purged of moist air, or the accumulation of water.
+The source of dry air for the waveguide should be located at the farthest point from the purge valve.

-5-6 ELLIPTICAL WAVEGUIDE INSTALLATION PROCEDURES
+5-6.
+ELLIPTICAL WAVEGUIDE INSTALLATION PROCEDURES